Driving Around Fire Trucks & Fire Scenes

 Make Way for Fire Trucks

-Fire apparatus responding to an emergency is granted right of way and exemptions from following traffic rules in the same manner as police vehicles and ambulances.
+Fire trucks responding to an emergency are granted right of way and exemptions from following traffic rules in the same manner as police vehicles and ambulances.

-Fire apparatus is not always as nimble as the vehicles most people drive so they may not be able to easily pull away from traffic.
+Fire trucks are not always as nimble as the vehicles most people drive so they may not be able to easily pull away from traffic.
 Following at the proper distance leaves room for sudden stops, turns and unexpected lane changes.
 Following too closely could cause a collision that would prevent the fire truck from reaching the emergency and have significant consequences in both locations.

 As a follower, you don't know what sort of emergency the fire truck is responding to.
 It may be a situation that you don't want to become involved in such as an explosion or building collapse.
+A very good reason not to follow fire vehicles is because they are going into the unknown and you are going with them.
+Protection in the form of barricades and traffic redirection to keep you safe doesn't occur until later on.
 Proper following distance will keep you from becoming trapped in the situation.

 Finally, hydrants are usually located at street corners in the city.
-Keeping back allows firefighters to lay hose in safety.
+Keeping back allows firefighters to lay hose in safety and you to turn off to an alternate route.
+Fire equipment and personnel effectively prohibit you from driving or parking in the block that they are on when responding to a fire alarm.

 Don't Go There